Fesenmyer is your Consumer Warrior

 Fortunately, there are rules as to what a creditor can and cannot take and steps you can take to avoid repossession.
 Even if your property has already been repossessed, you may be able to get it back if you act promptly.
-The seasoned Ohio bankruptcy lawyers at Fesenmyer Cousino Weinzimmer in Columbus, Dayton and Cincinnati are ready to make your case an urgent priority.
+The seasoned Ohio bankruptcy lawyers at Fesenmyer Law Offices, LLC in Columbus, Dayton and Cincinnati are ready to make your case an urgent priority.
 For example, even though there is a lien on your vehicle, you may be able to resolve your past-due car loan payments through a Chapter 13 bankruptcy to keep this asset.

 Contact us to request a free consultation and learn how we can help you stop repossession or if necessary — and if it is still an option — help you recover property that was recently repossessed.